Suggested links

 • Decreased appetite

-People who experience more serious acute withdrawal symptoms are more likely to have been heavy drinkers than those who only experience mild symptoms.
+Individuals who experience more intense withdrawal symptoms are more likely to have been heavy drinkers than those who only experience mild symptoms.

 Some of the more severe alcohol withdrawal symptoms include:

-Many more severe withdrawal symptoms won’t appear until 48-72 hours after the last drink.
+Many of the more severe withdrawal symptoms won’t show up until 48-72 hours after the last drink.
 For the most extreme cases of withdrawal, delirium tremens may be present.
 Individuals showing more severe side effects should seek medical care immediately.

 Delirium Tremens (DTs)

-Delirium tremens is a condition that can occur in people with the most severe form of alcohol withdrawal syndrome.
+Delirium tremens is a medical condition that can occur in individuals with the most severe form of alcohol withdrawal syndrome.
 The symptoms of delirium tremens can be fatal.

 Side effects of delirium tremens can include: